Selling food online: how to start your business

 Each possible set of options for a particular product makes a variation.
 You can change the price for each variation.
 For instance, pepperoni pizza with extra cheese will cost $11, and with extra cheese and bacon — $13.

-You can also add a field that customers can fill in with a cake message.
+You can also add an input field that customers can fill in with a cake message.
 Go to the Catalog → Products, choose the product and go to the Options tab.
-Choose the Text field as the input type and enter the option name.
+Choose the Text field as the input field type and enter its name.
 Now your customers will be able to enter the message: